 “Even though Christmas reminds me of what I do not have I can accept these thoughts and at the same time be thankful for what I do have.”

 “Even though I am jealous of those who have children I know that it is okay to be jealous and I accept myself anyway.”

 A good tip when feeling jealous is to ask yourself if you would be happy to trade lives with the person you are jealous of.
 That means trading partners, houses, careers, family, friends and memories.
 You may find that when you think about it from this perspective you realise how much you have to be thankful for.
-If you have not done so already you could also read my blog on coping with jealousy “Hands up who is jealous of Kate?”
+If you have not done so read my blog ‘6 ways to cope with jealousy while trying to conceive’.

 See my full review of ‘The pursuit of motherhood’.